wp-plugins/wp-special-textboxes/readme.txt

 == Upgrade Notice ==

+= 4.3.73 =
+Language pack is updated.
+Slovak by Branco is added.
 = 4.3.72 =
 Static Style Sheet mode (CSS mode) is added.
 User Level is changed to Capability.